Preet Bharara Betrayed By Donald Trump? Former U.S. Attorney Fired

 — Preet Bharara (@PreetBharara) March 11, 2017

-Jeff Sessions, Trump’s attorney general, has been doing a purge of Obama-era prosecutors, the Washington Post reports.
-According to the Post, the deputy attorney general began contacting over 40 prosecutors asking for their resignations on Friday.
+Jeff Sessions, Trump’s Attorney General, has been doing a purge of Obama-era prosecutors, The Washington Post reports.
+According to the Post, the deputy Attorney General began contacting over 40 prosecutors asking for their resignations on Friday.

 This is customary during a transition of power and 94 of the Obama administration’s U.S. attorneys have already resigned.

-According to the Post, the meeting came about after Trump made a call to Chuck Schumer to congratulate him on becoming the leader of the Senate Democrats.
-Preet Bharara’s name was allegedly mentioned during the call and Trump said that he was considering having the former U.S. attorney stay in his job.
+According to The Post, the meeting came about after Trump made a call to Chuck Schumer to congratulate him on becoming the leader of the Senate Democrats.
+Preet Bharara’s name was allegedly mentioned during the call and Trump said that he was considering having the former U.S. Attorney stay in his job.
 After Schumer spoke highly of Bharara, Trump met with him.

 Apparently, during the conversation, Trump told Bharara to call Jeff Sessions who also allegedly asked him to stay on in his post.

-Here’s what Preet Bharara said to the press after the meeting with Trump as reported by the Huffington Post.
+Here’s what Preet Bharara said to the press after the meeting with Trump as reported by The Huffington Post.

-An insider told the Washington Post that when the deputy attorney general called Bharara, he asked her to clarify whether he was exempt from these resignations because of his conversation with Trump.
+An insider told The Washingon Post that when the deputy Attorney General called Bharara, he asked her to clarify whether he was exempt from these resignations because of his conversation with Trump.

 He did not get a clear answer.